-“I get on pretty well with my own company,” said O’Keeffe, who lived a reclusive life to suit her introvert nature.
+“I get on pretty well with my own company,” said O’Keeffe, who lived a reclusive life to suit her introverted nature.

-If you’ve seen any significant collection of modern art in a gallery or museum, you have probably seen paintings by Georgia O’Keeffe.
+If you’ve seen any significant collection of modern art in a museum, you’ve probably seen paintings by Georgia O’Keeffe.
 She was, and is, commonly known for her colorful paintings of flowers and skulls.

-There are a lot of things people may not know about her life and art, though, partly because she was a private introvert.
+There are a lot of things we don’t know about her life and art, though, partly because she was a private introvert.
 Still, interviews and biographical articles reveal that we “quiet ones” — who tend to be introspective, relish our alone time, and think before speaking — can learn a lot from O’Keeffe.
 In essence, she’ll make you proud to be an introvert.

 So what’s her story?

-In a New Yorker interview on her life and work, she shared that she enjoyed the solitude, as Stieglitz always had a circle of creative friends around him.
-This “who’s who of American modernism” were her friends, too, but we introverts do not necessarily enjoy big groups of people.
+In a New Yorker interview, she shared that she enjoyed the solitude, as Stieglitz always had a circle of creative friends around him.
+This group, the “who’s who of American modernism,” were also her friends, but we introverts do not necessarily enjoy big groups of people.

 3 Lessons Introverts Can Learn From Georgia O’Keeffe

 1. Limit access to yourself by creating healthy boundaries.